I'm some guy on the Internet.

 "interested" doesn't mean "currently working on" nor "expert on".
 Likewise, "don't like" doesn't mean "haven't done" or "don't know anything about"

-(These are real questions I've been frequently asked)
+(These are real questions I've been frequently asked in real life)

 Q. Is that your real hair?